-Third, one may argue that using an iterative \gls{SA}-based algorithm is superfluous as our overall algorithmic pipeline already utilizes a stochastic policy $\pi_{\boldsymbol{\theta}}$, which ensures exploration.
+\paragraph{Discussion} A few technical comments on the design of our algorithmic pipeline are in order.
+First, a composed policy of the form $\boldsymbol{a} = \pi'_{\boldsymbol{\theta}}(\boldsymbol{s}) = \mathrm{DNC(\pi_{\boldsymbol{\theta}}(\boldsymbol{s})})$ is not fully differentiable.
+To ensure that our overall policy's backpropagation works approximately, we follow two steps, similar to \citet{dulac2015}.
+Step 1 bases the actor's loss function on the continuous action $\boldsymbol{\hat{a}}$ to exploit information from the continuous action space that would have been lost if training the actor on the discrete action $\boldsymbol{\hat{a}}$.
+Step 2 trains the critic using the discrete action $\boldsymbol{a}$, i.e., the actions that were applied to the environment and upon which rewards were observed.
+We detail the integration of \gls{DNC} into an actor-critic algorithm in the supplementary material.
+Second, one may argue that using an iterative \gls{SA}-based algorithm is superfluous, as our overall algorithmic pipeline already utilizes a stochastic policy $\pi_{\boldsymbol{\theta}}$ that ensures exploration.
 Here, we note that utilizing $\pi_{\boldsymbol{\theta}}$ only ensures exploration in the continuous action space.
-To ensure that subsequent deterministic steps in $\mathcal{A}$, i.e., base action generation and neighborhood selection, do not lead to local optima, we use \gls{SA} to efficiently search across different and potentially better neighborhoods.
-In fact, we can show that with the chosen algorithmic design, \gls{DNC} leads to improving actions in finite time. \begin{lemma} Consider a neighborhood $\mathcal{A}'$ and improving actions satisfying $Q^\pi(\boldsymbol{s},\boldsymbol{a})>\max\limits_{\boldsymbol{a}'\in\mathcal{A}^\prime} Q^\pi(\boldsymbol{s},\boldsymbol{a}'), \boldsymbol{a}\in \mathcal{A}\setminus \mathcal{A}'$.
+To ensure that subsequent deterministic steps in $\mathcal{A}$, i.e., base action generation and neighborhood selection, do not lead to local optima, we use \gls{SA} to search across different and potentially better neighborhoods in the discrete action space. {Furthermore, as \gls{DNC} does not explore the neighborhood as exhaustively as, e.g., a $k$nn or a \gls{mip} based approach, \gls{SA} ensures that potentially better neighbors are not left out.} In fact, we can show that with the chosen algorithmic design, \gls{DNC} leads to improving actions in finite time. \begin{lemma} Consider a neighborhood $\mathcal{A}'$ and improving actions satisfying $Q^\pi(\boldsymbol{s},\boldsymbol{a})>\max\limits_{\boldsymbol{a}'\in\mathcal{A}^\prime} Q^\pi(\boldsymbol{s},\boldsymbol{a}'), \boldsymbol{a}\in \mathcal{A}\setminus \mathcal{A}'$.
 In finite time, \gls{DNC} will accept improving actions, provided that (i) $\beta$ and $k$ cool sufficiently slowly and (ii) a maximum perturbation distance $(d\,\epsilon)$ is set such that all action pairs can communicate. \end{lemma} To prove Lemma~\ref{lemma2}, we utilize that under conditions (i) and (ii), our \gls{SA}-based search can be formalized as an irreducible and aperiodic Markov chain over $\mathcal{A}$.
 A positive transition probability then applies to each action pair.
 For a complete proof, we refer to the supplementary material.